-- 1. Until replaced by Article 15 of the Collective Agreement in accordance with this Memorandum, the Employer shall continue to operate in a manner consistent with its past practice. - 2.
-No later than 90 days following the date of ratification of the Collective Agreement or 90 days following the date of certification, whichever is later, the Employer shall confirm the number of regular positions to be created under Article 15.4(a)(2).
+- 1. Until replaced by Article 15 (Hours of Work and Scheduling-Community Health Workers) of the Collective Agreement in accordance with this Memorandum, the Employer shall continue to operate in a manner consistent with its past practice. - 2.
+No later than 90 days following the date of ratification of the Collective Agreement or 90 days following the date of certification, whichever is later, the Employer shall confirm the number of regular positions to be created under Article 15.4(a)(2) (Scheduling of Hours).
 For each regular position, the Employer shall identify the days of work, 10 hour period of availability and weekly maximum hours.
-The employees and the Union designate shall be provided with the foregoing information. - 3.
+The employees and the union designate shall be provided with the foregoing information. - 3.
 Subject to their qualifications, employees shall have the right to select regular positions in order of seniority.
-Where a particular regular position is identified by the Employer as having been created for the purpose of providing service to a specific client or client group, the qualifications for such position may include the ability to meet the specific needs of that client or group in accordance with Article 12.9(b) and Article 15.4(b). - 4.
-Employees who do not obtain a regular position through this process shall be entitled to register for casual work in accordance with Article 29. - 5.
-No later than 30 days following the completion of the process set out in (3) above, the Employer shall commence the assignment of hours in accordance with the provisions of Article 15. - 6.
-The Employer shall provide the Union designate with a list of all employees including the following information: - (i) status; - (ii) classification; - (iii) days of work (for regular employees only); - (iv) daily period of availability (for regular employees only); - (v) maximum weekly hours (for regular employees only).
+Where a particular regular position is identified by the Employer as having been created for the purpose of providing service to a specific client or client group, the qualifications for such position may include the ability to meet the specific needs of that client or group in accordance with Article 12.9(b) (Selection Criteria) and Article 15.4(b) (Scheduling of Hours). - 4.
+Employees who do not obtain a regular position through this process shall be entitled to register for casual work in accordance with Article 29 (Casual Employees). - 5.
+No later than 30 days following the completion of the process set out in (3) above, the Employer shall commence the assignment of hours in accordance with the provisions of Article 15 (Hours of Work and Scheduling-Community Health Workers). - 6.
+The Employer shall provide the union designate with a list of all employees including the following information: - (i) status; - (ii) classification; - (iii) days of work (for regular employees only); - (iv) daily period of availability (for regular employees only); - (v) maximum weekly hours (for regular employees only).